5jt/dyalog-cookbook/manuscript/03_structure.md

 Y 1
 ~~~

+I> Note that we use a variable `∆` here.
+Not exactly a memorable or self-explaining name.
+However, we use `∆` whenever we collect data for temporary use.

 `CountLetters` returns a table of the letters in `⎕A` and the number of times each is found in the text.
 The count is insensitive to case and ignores accents, mapping accented to unaccented characters:

 ~~~